DJPIE1337/piscineapp/README.md

 	* NodeJS
 	* NPM
 	* Powershell if on Windows
-	* Docker Desktop (Create an account for DockerHub images access)
+	* Docker/Docker Desktop (Create an account for DockerHub images access)

 ## Setup: ##
 	* Git clone the project